 - Comorbidities – some patients suffer from several medical conditions.
 This could create a greater risk of them having serious or even fatal effects from acquiring Lyme disease.

 - Age – as with many illnesses the very young and very old population have a greater risk of suffering worse symptoms.

 - Tick type – deer ticks and western black legged ticks are known to harbor the Lyme disease causing bacteria.
 Although they may carry the pathogens it’s important to note there are approximate transmission periods for all tick-borne illnesses.
 Lyme disease transmission period is ~18-24 hours.

 No, TickCheck does not offer serological testing, but rather DNA tick testing.
 DNA tick testing has several advantages over serological testing:

 - Reliability – it is more accurate than serological testing due to the use of a widely practiced scientific method called qPCR.
 You might have heard the term PCR before in regards to laboratory testing.
 PCR or polymerase chain reaction is a quick process that is used to amplify small segments of DNA.
 The differences between qPCR and normal PCR can get very clinical.
 To put it simply, qPCR detects the amount of DNA amplified, while normal PCR gives a result of either present or absent.

 - Efficiency – serological testing can take quite long because of the influx of orders laboratories receive on a daily basis.
-At TickCheck we have a guaranteed turn-around period of 48 hours* after we receive your tick.
+At TickCheck we have a guaranteed turn-around period of 2-5 business days* after we receive your tick.
 Time is essential when working in the medical field.
 We are passionate about making sure you receive information in a timely manner in order to obtain adequate treatment.

 - Price – a blood test usually requires a visit to your doctor's office.
 This can make the costs rack up quite quickly.
 We offer three panels to choose from that range from $49.99–199.99 and all of them test for Lyme disease.